benjaminrubin/google-cal-event-creator/README.md

-# google-cal-event-creator
+# Google-Calendar-Event-Creator
-A chrome extension for creating Google Calendar events using free form text
+A chrome extension for creating Google Calendar events using free form text!